pathakbaibhav/Project-VIT-SystemC/README.md

 ### Task 1 (1 person): Patch + Position Embedding - Tilak

+Nov19 Notes:
-Nov19 Notes: Basic skeleton code added and need to configure the patchSize and embedDim based on the pre trained model architecture (e.g., ViT-B/ViT-L).
+* Basic skeleton code added and need to configure the patchSize and embedDim based on the pre trained model architecture (e.g., ViT-B/ViT-L).
+* Need to consider having a weights.h instead of weights.cpp ?

 Calculates the embedding for the input image.